WouterPennings/uranus/README.md

   HTTP request
 - **URL Parameters**: getting values out of the URL
 - **Middlewares**: Universal middlewares executed for all endpoints, and middlewares specified per endpoint.
-- **Response Types:** Multiple ways of responding to a request, think of files, JSON or redirecting.
+- **Response Types**: Multiple ways of responding to a request, think of files, JSON or redirecting.
 - **Cookie Support**: Using cookies without touching the HTTP header.